 Preparation is key, so it’s really important for students with a preexisting condition to have a plan for how to manage any potential mental health crises.
 It also helps minimize the potential consequences associated with recovery (missed assignments, lost time, poor performance on projects and tests, etc.) Things to consider: Is there a counseling and testing center on the campus?
 What other wellness services and resources are available through the school?

-What would you tell a student with a mental health condition that believes college is unattainable?
+What would you tell a student with a mental health disorder who believes college is unattainable?

 If a student believes college is unattainable because they’re trying to match an image or standard of how they believe college should be, I’d tell them to throw that image out the window.
 There are many options for how to obtain a college degree now that didn’t exist 20 years ago.
 Students with mental health issues can take lighter course loads (six hours versus 15 hours per semester), do exclusively online or hybrid classes, and/or operate with reasonable accommodations to get coursework completed, among others.